KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#3/DAY-#5.md

 # Day-#5: Incident Response Basics – Suspicious Network Connection
-## Objective
+## Objective:
-Investigate and respond to a suspicious outbound network connection from a Linux machine.
-This simulates beaconing behavior or data exfiltration.
-Students will learn to inspect open connections, trace source processes, and mitigate threats.
+The objective of this lab was to investigate and respond to a suspicious outbound network connection from a Linux machine, simulating beaconing behavior or data exfiltration.
+I inspected open connections, traced source processes, and mitigated the identified threats.

 ## Why It Matters
 Attackers often use hidden outbound connections to communicate with command-and-control (C2) servers.
 Detecting and cutting off these connections is essential for SOC and IR teams.